 Sushi Sho Masa inspired me to learn more about all the different fish and the ways to prepare them.
 I suggest the book Sushi (2012, ISBN 4756241344).
 For example, this is what the book says about uni:

 “Uni from the Sea of Japan are best in summer, while those harvested of the east coast of Hokkaido peak from late autumn to the end of spring.
 Identifying the tastiest specimens is especially tricky with sea urchin.
 Freshness, form, color and appearance offer no clue; flavor is all.
 The short-spined sea urchin is yellowish-brown, fine-grained, and comes apart easily, but is rich and sweet with a slight salty tang.
 The northern sea urchin meanwhile is yellowish-brown and coarser, firmer fleshed than the red sea urchin, and more attractive, but not as sweet.
 Uni, seaweed and soy sauce make an outstanding combo, further improved by a generous garnish of wasabi”.

-Do you know the difference between sumi-ika (golden cuttlefish), yari-ika (spear squid), aori-ika (bigfin reef squid) and shin ika (young cuttlefish)?
+Do you know the difference between sumi-ika (golden cuttlefish), yari-ika (spear squid), aori-ika (bigfin reef squid), mongo-ika (cuttlefish) and shin-ika (young cuttlefish)?